fishilico/generic-config/sysadmin/netconsole.rst

     modprobe netconsole netconsole=...

-Once the source host is configured, you would normally set up something which is listening for incomming messags on the destination host.
+Once the source host is configured, you would normally set up something which is listening for incoming messages on the destination host.
 For example with ``socat`` by doing so::

     socat UDP6-RECV:6666 -